Kasdal/Dev-ops-practice/readme.md

 ##
 run ```ansible servers -i thehosts -m command -a 'sudo apt-get -y install python-simplejson'``` Which will install python and json on all our servers allowing us to have more capabilities on those machines.
-This will do an install on all 3 servers, providing new posibilities.
 ##
 ![img2](https://user-images.githubusercontent.com/36207533/134399272-11fef3e3-3349-40ee-bbe8-65ee45b0fd9f.png)
 ##